-Historically, the Council Tax set by the Council is substantially below the average charged by other shire districts as the Council used a proportion of its reserves to keep down the amount of Council Tax residents would have to pay.
+Historically, the Council Tax set by the Council is substantially below the average charged by other shire districts because in the past the Council used a proportion of its reserves to keep down the amount of Council Tax residents would have to pay.
 Without the use of reserves, the Council Tax would be at its higher, underlying level.
 The gap is now constant due to applying the maximum £5 increase allowed under the Council Tax capping arrangements.